AP Explains: What will a Hollywood writers' strike mean?

 The changing nature of how television is delivered to viewers is a major reason for the impasse.

 More than 400 series were available on broadcast, cable and rapidly expanding streaming platforms this season, double that of six years ago.
-But shows have fewer episodes than the roughly two-dozen per season once common on network TV, and short runs of as few as 8 to 12 episodes mean less money for writers getting paid on a per-episode basis.
+But shows have fewer episodes than the roughly two dozen per season once common on network TV, and short runs of as few as eight to 12 episodes mean less money for writers getting paid on a per-episode basis.

 Contracts binding writers exclusively to a series have cut into their compensation as well.